tc39/proposal-cancellation/README.md

 that can be used to unregister the callback once you no longer need to observe the signal.

 ## Finalizing a Cancellation Request
-When you invoke `source.cancel()`, it enqueues a [Job][JobQueue] for each registered callback to execute in a later turn and returns a [Promise][Promise].
-Once all registered callbacks have run to completion, the Promise is resolved.
-If any registered callback results in an exception, the Promise is rejected.
+When you invoke `source.cancel()`, it evaluates each registered callback with an empty stack.
+Once all registered callbacks have run to completion, the method will return.
+If any registered callback results in an exception, the exception is raised to the host's unhandled exception mechanism.

 ## Complex Cancellation Graphs
 You can model complex cancellation graphs by further entangling a `CancellationTokenSource` with one or more